ahmedriza/algorithms-in-rust/README.md

 I have learnt, I found it useful to go over the algorithms again, but using Rust instead as the implementation language.

-Rust offers a fresh perspective on algorithm implementations that are unique.
+Rust offers a fresh and unique perspective on algorithm implementations.